 Summer is the perfect time to go travelling.
-Not only is the weather amazing in most of the Northern Hemisphere, but your kids are off from school.
+Not only is the weather amazing, but your kids are off from school.
 Add to that the fact you’re due two weeks paid vacation, and you’re set to globe-trot immediately.
 The only thing holding your family back from taking the next big trip is cost.
 Summer is the travel industry’s busy season, so you can expect to pay high prices wherever you go.

 If your family is on a tight budget you can’t always manage these inflated prices, but don’t let your finances put an end to your dream vacation.
 You can escape the daily grind without going broke by following these simple tips.

 Search out cheap destinations

 Not all travel is created equal.
 When you’re flying out of the States, a two-week stay in Tokyo will cost you a fortune on flights alone.
 There are other destinations that promise not to take your wallet for a ride long after you touch down.
 Thanks to a strong dollar and emerging budget airlines, you have a ton of amazing and affordable choices including Colombia, Norway, Mexico, and Indonesia.
 Check in with CNTraveler’s list of 6 locations where the Greenback is doing well for inspiration.
 For even more savings and travel advice tailored to your budget, consider exploring budget friendly travels with Super, a platform dedicated to ensuring you get the most value for your money.
 But don’t stop there — keep looking at other cheap travel guides for families until you find your dream destination.

 Plan to spend your time wisely

 Once you have a destination in mind, it’s time you figure out how you’ll spend your time exploring this new part of the world.
 How you fill your day will depend on how much of your budget is left over once you’ve paid for flights.
 After airfare, accommodations tend to be the most expensive part of your trip.
 Be prepared to spend a lot on your hotel.